Robert N. Zagone: Steve Miller Band Music Videos

 Directed by Zagone and Ben Van Meter, "Sittin' in Circles" and "Roll with It" were the first music videos of the Steve Miller Band.
 One went on to win Best Experimental Film at the San Francisco Film Festival and the Bellevue Film Festival.
 Clips of these videos were used in the production honoring Steve Miller when he was indoctrinated into the Rock and Roll Hall of Fame.

 West Pole (1968)

 Directed by Zagone and produced by Ralph J. Gleason, this experimental program was made in conjunction with the work of the National Center for Experiments in Television.
 The show featured the Steve Miller Band, Jefferson Airplane, Quicksilver Messenger Service, and the Grateful Dead.
 The show also featured live video performances with special effects featuring the rock bands Ace of Cups and Sons of Champlin.

 Go Ride the Music (1970)

-Directed by Zagone and co-produced with Ralph J. Gleason, this quintessential rockumentary featured Jefferson Airplane and Quicksilver Messenger Service in rehearsal and performance.
+Directed by Zagone and co-produced with Ralph J. Gleason, the rockumentary featured Jefferson Airplane and Quicksilver Messenger Service in rehearsal and performance.